Tony Pollard: 2022 season

-In Week 5, against the Rams, Pollard had a 57-yard rushing touchdown.
-In Week 8, against Chicago Bears, Pollard had 13 carries for 141 yards and three rushing touchdowns in the 49–29 win, and was named Ground Player of the Week.
-In the following game, against the Green Bay Packers, he had 22 carries for 115 rushing yards and a touchdown.
-In Week 11, Pollard had 80 rushing yards, and six catches for 109 yards and two touchdowns in a 40–3 win over the Minnesota Vikings, earning NFC Offensive Player of the Week.
-In Week 13, he had two rushing touchdowns in a 54–19 victory over the Indianapolis Colts.
-He had a rushing touchdown and a receiving touchdown in the next game, a 27–23 victory over the Houston Texans.
-He finished the 2022 season with 193 carries for 1,007 rushing yards and nine rushing touchdowns to go along with 39 receptions for 371 receiving yards and three receiving touchdowns in 16 games and four starts.
+During Week 5 against the Rams, Pollard had a 57-yard rushing touchdown.
+Three weeks later against Chicago Bears, Pollard had 13 carries for 141 yards and three touchdowns in the 49–29 victory and was named FedEx Ground Player of the Week.
+In the next game against the Green Bay Packers, he had 22 carries for 115 rushing yards and a touchdown.

+During Week 11, Pollard had 80 rushing yards and six receptions for 109 yards and two touchdowns in a 40–3 road victory over the Minnesota Vikings, earning NFC Offensive Player of the Week honors.
+Two weeks later, he had 12 carries for 91 yards and two touchdowns in a 54–19 victory over the Indianapolis Colts.
+Pollard had a rushing touchdown and a receiving touchdown in the next game, a 27–23 victory over the Houston Texans.

+Pollard finished the 2022 season with 193 carries for 1,007 yards and nine touchdowns to go along with 39 receptions for 371 yards and three touchdowns in 16 games and four starts.
 He was named as a Pro Bowler.
-During the Divisional Round against the 49ers, Pollard suffered a high ankle sprain and fractured fibula in the second quarter when 49ers defensive back Jimmie Ward landed on his ankle while making the tackle.
-Pollard was carted to the X-ray room with an air cast on his leg, and later underwent surgery to repair the injury.
+During the Divisional Round against the San Francisco 49ers, Pollard suffered a high ankle sprain and fractured fibula in the second quarter when 49ers defensive back Jimmie Ward landed on his ankle while making the tackle.
+Pollard was carted to the X-ray room with an air cast on his leg and later underwent surgery to repair the injury.

 2023 season

 On March 6, 2023, the Cowboys placed the franchise tag on Pollard.
-He scored two touchdowns in a Week 1 victory over the Giants.
-In Week 3 against the Cardinals, he had 23 carries for 122 yards in the loss.
+He scored two touchdowns in a Week 1 victory over the New York Giants.
+In Week 3 against the Arizona Cardinals, he had 23 carries for 122 yards in the loss.
 Overall, in the 2023 season, Pollard had 252 carries for 1,005 rushing yards and six rushing touchdowns to go with 55 receptions for 311 receiving yards.

 Tennessee Titans

 2024 season

 Pollard signed a three-year, $21.75 million deal with the Tennessee Titans on March 14, 2024, and was named the starting running back for the 2024 season.

-Pollard had 16 carries for 82 yards and one touchdown in his Titans debut in a 24–17 Week 1 loss to the Chicago Bears.
-In a 24–17 Week 2 loss against the New York Jets, he had 17 carries for 62 yards and five catches for 40 yards.
-In a 31–12 Week 4 victory over the Miami Dolphins, he rushed 22 times for 88 yards and one touchdown.
-In a 20–17 Week 6 loss to the Indianapolis Colts, he had 17 carries for 93 yards and one touchdown.
-Pollard appeared in 16 games, although started missing snaps later in the season due to an ankle injury.
-He nonetheless finished with 260 carries for a career high 1,079 rushing yards and five touchdowns, and 41 receptions for 238 receiving yards.
+Pollard had 16 carries for 82 yards and a touchdown in his Titans debut during the season-opening 24–17 road loss to the Chicago Bears.
+In a 24–17 Week 2 loss against the New York Jets, he had 17 carries for 62 yards and five receptions for 40 yards.
+In a 31–12 Week 4 victory over the Miami Dolphins, he rushed 22 times for 88 yards and a touchdown.
+In a 20–17 Week 6 loss to the Indianapolis Colts, he had 17 carries for 93 yards and a touchdown.
+Pollard appeared and started in 16 games, although started missing snaps later in the season due to an ankle injury.
+He nonetheless finished with 260 carries for a career high 1,079 yards and five touchdowns to go along with 41 receptions for 238 yards.